openwisp/django-rest-framework-gis/README.md

 Serializers
 -----------

-Provides a GeoModelSerializer, which is a sublass os DRF ModelSerializer.
+Provides a GeoModelSerializer, which is a sublass of DRF ModelSerializer.
 This serializer updates the field_mapping dictionary to include field mapping of GeoDjango geometry fields to the above GeometryField.